FlippingFlips/pingod-addons/docs/content/getting-started/configuration.md

 ### How to add to environment (Windows)
 ---

 After any one of these steps you choose is completed then you can load Godot from anywhere using `godot`.
-Powershell (Option 2) is the simplest.

 ---
 #### Windows UI - (Option 1)